-Definition: Human Immunodeficiency Virus (HIV) is the virus that causes Acquired Immune Deficiency Syndrome (AIDS).
-AIDS is considered to be the advanced form of HIV and occurs when people with HIV develop certain infections due to their weakened immune system or when their CD4+ cell count drops below 200 (the CD4+ cell is an immune system cell involved in protecting against viral, fungal, and protozoal infections).
+Definition: Human Immunodeficiency Virus (HIV) is the virus that causes Acq Deficiency Syndrome (AIDS).
+AIDS is considered to be the advance HIV and occurs when people with HIV develop certain infections of weakened immune system or when their CD4+ cell count drops be CD4+ cell is an immune system cell involved in protecting against v and protozoal infections).
 In 2006, California passed Senate bill 699 requiring physicians to report all new HIV positive test results using names instead of unique identifiers as was previously established for persons with HIV.
 While this now allows consistent tracking of HIV, all previously reported data is considered unreliable.
-Importance: According to the Joint United Nations Programme and the World Health Organization on HIV/AIDS, as of 2010, the following trends (worldwide) were evident: 34.0 million people were estimated to be living with HIV.
-During 2010, AIDS caused the deaths of an estimated 1.8 million people, including 250,000 children under the age of 15.
-An estimated 2.7 million people worldwide were newly infected with HIV in 2010, including 390,000 children.
-According to the Centers for Disease Control and Prevention: An estimated one million persons are believed to be living with HIV in the US as of 2008.
+Importance: According to the Joint United Nations Programme and the World Health Organization on HIV/AIDS, as of 2012, the following trends (worldwide) were evident: ➢ 35.3 million people were estimated to be living with HIV in 2012.
+During 2011, AIDS caused the deaths of an estimated 1.7 million people.
+An estimated 2.5 million people worldwide were newly infected with HIV in 2011.
+According to the Centers for Disease Control and Prevention: An estimated 1.1 million persons are believed to be living with HIV in the US as of 2010.
 One in five (21%) of those people are unaware of their infection.
-Most transmission of HIV in the United States is among sexual partners of people with HIV, with approximately 50% of new infections occurring among men who have sex with men (MSM).
+An estimated 50,000 new infections occur in the US each year.
+This has not changed in several years.
+Most transmission of HIV in the United States is among sexual partners of people with HIV, with approximately 63% of new infections occurring among men who have sex with men (MSM).
+8% of new infections in 2010 occurred among IV drug users.
 According to the Department of Health and Human Services: Recently introduced therapies for HIV/AIDS have reduced illness, disability, and death due to AIDS; however, access to care may limit progress in this area.
 There is no cure for HIV, and the current treatments are difficult to take because of a complicated dosing schedule, severe side effects and long term complications.
 A disproportionate percentage of HIV and AIDS cases occur among ethnic minorities, especially Hispanics and African Americans.
 Data indicates that as Sexually Transmitted Disease (STD) rates increase, HIV rates also increase.
-STDs can increase the risks for HIV transmission.
+Infection by a STD can increase the risk for HIV transmission.
 National Objective: In July 2010, the Department of Health and Human Services released the National HIV/AIDS Strategy.
-Goals include lowering the annual number of infections by 25%, reducing HIV transmission by 30%, and increasing the percentage of people living with HIV who know their serotype status from 79% to 90%.
-Healthy People
+Goals include lowering the annual number of infections by

+25%, reducing HIV transmission by 30%, and increasing the percentage of people living with HIV who know their serotype status from 79% to 90%.
+Healthy People 2020 Objectives include: